-Spinning, weaving, and sewing a variety of textiles took up a major portion of time for early pioneers women.
-Although industrialization of spinning and weaving was occurring in the cities, this did not extend to the frontier.
+For early pioneer women, spinning, weaving, and sewing textiles occupied a large portion of their time.
+While industrializations of spinning and weaving was occurring in cities, it was not extended to the frontier.

-Because every scrap of fabric was precious, worn garments usually became part of a quilt eventually and quilt-making became a means for social and artistic expression for many pioneers.
-Newell House has an extensive collection of quilts, needlework, and other piece goods dating back to the 1700’s.
+Most pioneers made quilts out of worn garments, since every scrap of fabric was precious.
+Quilts were a means of expression for many pioneers, both socially and artistically.
+The Newell House has an extensive collection of quilts, needlework, and other piece goods dating back to the 1700’s.
 There are also many carding, spinning, and weaving tools.

 Needlepoint work was a major past time during the 1800’s for children and women alike.